 Editor's Note: It is FFS whether other new attributes need to be added when the PolicyAssociationUpdateRequest data type is used to report the target AMF supported features.

+Editor's Note: The reference to CT1 specification for A2X related UE messages to be updated.

 * * * * Next changes * * * *